lorenzo-stoakes/linux-mm-notes/fundamentals.md

                                             ------------------
 ```

+(these notes apply to 5-level also)

 \* Note that `MODULES_VADDR = __START_KERNEL_map + KERNEL_IMAGE_SIZE` and
 `KERNEL_IMAGE_SIZE` varies depending on whether KASLR (via
 `CONFIG_RANDOMIZE_BASE`) is enabled - with it enabled it is equal to 1 GiB as
 shown in the diagram, otherwise it is equal to 512 MiB and modules get 1.5 GiB
 rather than 1 GiB.

+The kernel text mapping section is _ostensibly_ mapped to PA 0 (KASLR means that
+it usually isn't but page tables are fixed up on early initialisation, see
+section below on VA to PA conversions for moredetails) and due to early kernel
+identity mapping requirements it is physically contiguous meaning that the
+actual data there begins at `__START_KERNEL_map` + [CONFIG_PHYSICAL_START][36].

 ### 5-level